 “But what about melanin-rich skin tones?” you may be wondering.
 “I’ve heard they’re resistant to sun damage.”

-It’s true that skin with higher melanin levels has better natural defenses against UV rays, but this sadly does not add up to true immunity.
+Skin with higher melanin levels indeed has better natural defenses against UV rays, but this sadly does not add up to true immunity.
 Whether your skin tone is milk-pale, dark chocolate, or anything in between, it’s still important to protect your skin from the sun’s radiation.

 Hoping that you may be exempt from all this nasty sun damage?
 Sorry, but it affects everyone to some degree.
 The best your complexion can do is help determine how photoaging affects you.